 This phenomenon. known as the Blight, was strongly associated with the presence of undead.
 Whether the Blight caused the dead to rise or whether the undead spread the Blight through their presence was largely a mystery, but they both seemed to grow in equal measure if left unchecked.
 There was a very real example of what would happen if it were left to grow out of control.
 The continent to the far northeast, a landmass formerly known as Percepeia, was wholly consumed by this supernatural disease.
 It was a place that was so thick with the undead, that the very air itself seemed to spread death and decay.

 However, that did not happen overnight.
 While Blight was dangerous, it spread slowly.
-It took nearly two centuries for it to cover the entire continent that was now known as the Deadlands.
+It had taken over a century for it to cover the entire continent that was now known as the Deadlands.
 This particular patch of Blighted mountain terrain had probably been here for a few years, possibly decades, so it was still relatively simple for the Empire to heal its lands.
 Priests and Paladins would purify the soil, water and air while Shamans and Druids aided in the environment’s recovery.
 It would also demand a regiment of soldiers to wipe out the undead that dwelled here.

 As for the reason the Lodrak Empire had not moved to handle this yet, they simply didn’t know about it yet.
 Even if it was reported, it would take a long while before they could address it.
 After all, the Arcaneum currently had its hands full dealing with the aftermath of the Calamity.
 While the Blight could be called a disease that was dangerous if left to fester, the Calamity’s side effects were more like a poison that had to be dealt with quickly.
 It as a matter of priority - they just did not possess the manpower to deal with both situations at once.